xphx/master-thesis/evaluation/main.typ

 The first configurable knob is the _draw mode_, which should be relatively self-explanatory.
 Choosing _fill_ will help us measure the performance of filling shapes, while choosing _stroke_ instead will tell us how performant stroking (in particular stroke expansion) is.

 Next, we can configure the actual _shape_ that is drawn, which yet again impacts which part of the pipeline will be mainly exercised:
 - *Rect A.*: Rectangles aligned to the pixel boundary.
-This is the most basic kind of shape you can draw and most renderers usually have a fast path for them.
+This is the most basic kind of shape you can draw and most renderers have a fast path for them.
 - *Rect U.*: Unaligned rectangles.
 The same as Rect A., but the rectangles are not aligned to the pixel boundary and thus require anti-aliasing.
 - *Rect Rot.*: Rotated rectangles.
 They are harder to special-case and the test case therefore demonstrates how well the renderer can rasterize simple line-based shapes.
 - *Rect Round*: Rectangles with rounded corners.
 The reason these are worth benchmarking is that rounded rectangles are very common in graphical user interfaces and should therefore be fast to render.